 For example, I set one up to control the opening and closing of a SwitchBot Blind Tilt (here’s my review).
 I plan to control multiple blinds with the SwitchBot Blind Tilt and then use scenes to open and close them all.
 I can trigger these scenes with the SwitchBot Remote.

-- Compatible with SwitchBot Devices – SwitchBot remote is compatible with multiple SwitchBot devices, such as SwitchBot Curtain, Bot, Color Bulb, LED Strip Light and Blind Tilt.
+• Compatible with SwitchBot Devices – SwitchBot remote is compatible with multiple SwitchBot devices, such as SwitchBot Curtain, Bot, Blind Tilt, Color Bulb, and LED Strip Light.

 Editor’s Note: You can purchase any of the SwitchBot devices in this article from Amazon or directly from SwitchBot.
 If you purchase directly from SwitchBot, use the code 10UPAH6B6ZMVFK for a 10% discount.